M3CoTBench: Benchmark Chain-of-Thought of MLLMs in Medical Image Understanding: Experiments

 \textbf{Impact.} Notably, CoT prompting fails to yield consistent gains in medical image understanding and can even reduce accuracy, likely because it introduces unnecessary or misleading reasoning steps in domains where diagnostic decisions depend more on visual cues than logical inference.
 The problem is especially pronounced when medical models lack robust multimodal grounding, and CoT may further raise hallucination risk or distract attention from critical features \citep{li2025thinkingfailspitfallsreasoning}.
 Some prior studies have discussed this phenomenon. ~\citet{mishra2023stress} points out that CoT is highly sensitive, and unreasonable reasoning chains may substantially degrade performance. \citet{jiang2025mme} measures the effects of CoT in the MME-CoT benchmark: most perception tasks showed decreased performance, while about half of the reasoning tasks declined.
 Closed-source models exhibit smaller performance drops or even a positive impact under CoT prompting.
 This suggests that closed-source models possess more robust internal reasoning mechanisms and stronger instruction-following controls, allowing them to absorb the additional CoT constraint without severely disrupting prediction quality.
-Although both Qwen3-VL-Thinking and LLaVA-CoT output reasoning steps by default, adding a CoT prompt affects them differently.
-For Qwen3-VL-Thinking, internal reasoning is already structured and aligned with decision-making, so the prompt acts as a mild constraint that encourages more deliberate, step-consistent reasoning, reducing shortcut-driven inference and slightly improving accuracy.
-In contrast, LLaVA-CoT primarily generates reasoning as a post-hoc explanation rather than decision-driving.
+For Qwen3-VL-Thinking, performance changes under CoT prompting suggest that its generated reasoning may be more tightly coupled with the prediction process, where additional structured prompting encourages more consistent step-wise outputs.

 \textbf{Consistency.} Most models tend to generate similar reasoning steps when handling the same task, resulting in generally high path consistency scores.
 Most closed-source models achieve relatively high scores, benefiting from consistent generation processes and reasoning patterns.
 GPT-5 shows the lowest consistency because it often omits intermediate reasoning steps, producing incomplete chains.
 Open-source models also exhibit relatively high consistency.
 Aside from the MedGemma series, where larger models outperform smaller ones, models within the same series generally show very similar consistency scores.